 5. Skoda Octavia 2004-2012 2.0 TDI

-Now we go back to the German market. with the same chassis as Volkswagen golf and the same engines for a better price, it would be a shame to say it’s a bad car for the price.
+Now it is back to the German market.
+With the same chassis as the Volkswagen Golf and the same engines at a better price, it would be wrong to say that this is a bad car for the price.

-You could find very good used octavias for low prices.
+You can often find very good used Skoda Octavias at a low price.

-Choose your model year after your price range, all chassis over 2004 is good in my opinion.
+Choose your model year according to your price range; all chassis above 2004 are great in my opinion.

-Here’s my best choice the 2.0 TDI engine or another diesel engine for good economics and durability.
+My preferred choice is the 2.0 TDI engine or another diesel engine for great economy and durability.

 Skoda Octavia 2004-2012 Review:

-All these cars I chose of my own experience and I do not take any responsibility if you buy one of those and are unlucky! 😉
+All these cars I have chosen from my own experience and I do not take responsibility if you buy one of these cars and have bad luck 😉

-If you have any more questions you can ask us at our homepage!
+If you still have questions, you can ask us on our homepage!